 I figure I’ve tuned over 25,000 pianos in my life, and I’ve definitely become sensitized to the process.
 The stability of my tuning depends on setting the pin properly, and to do that I’ve spent 35 years developing pin sensitivity in my body.
 Finally, finally, Charles Faulk has made a tuning lever that frees me to use all of that experience.
 The Faulk carbon fiber/aluminum lever allows a level of pin perception and “micro” movement that is truly extraordinary, leading to more fun and less work, more “in-the-zone” moments and far less frustration.
 It’s the best tuning lever I’ve ever used by two or three orders of magnitude.”

-Wood specie: Burl walnut
+Wood specie: Western black walnut

 Length: 11 3/4″

 Weight: 8.9 oz

 Description: This is the first of a new model called CF-LITE.
 The lever is made with a high modulus

 carbon fiber tube with a .065″ wall thickness.
 This low mass lever can detect micro movements in the tuning pin.
 And yet the thin walled tube is remarkable strong.

 Wood species: Mesquite